vizdotlife/vizdotlife.github.io/_pages/about.md

 image: '/images/about_header_1.png'
 ---

-A newbie to the crypto space, I discovered Cardano early on in my journey while researching how to mint my own NFTs as an artist and creator.
+Hi, a newbie to the crypto space, I discovered Cardano early on in my journey while researching how to mint my own NFTs as an artist and creator.

 More to come soon...